zalando-incubator/kubernetes-on-aws/docs/user-guide/logging.rst

 .. note::
     Logs are shipped per container and not per application.
 To view all logs from certain application you can use Scalyr UI https://www.scalyr.com/events and filter using :ref:`log-attributes-label`.

+One Scalyr account will be provisioned for each community, i.e. the same Scalyr account is used for both test and production clusters.

 You need to make sure the minimum requirements are satisfied to start viewing logs on Scalyr.

 Requirements